montagejs/montagejs.org/docs/serialization-format.md

 ### Serializing a Custom Object
 To serialize custom JavaScript objects, including Montage components, define a JSON object with two properties: `module` and `name`.
 These properties correspond to the ID of the module that defines (or exports) the object with the specified name.

-For example, the following declaration fragment declares a MontageJS Button component:
+For example, the following declaration fragment declares a Mod Button component:

 ```html
 <script type="text/montage-serialization">